benknoble/Dotfiles/README.md

 execute the scripts in the setup directory yourself. `bootstrap` is pretty verbose though, and works best.

-1. Executes `./setup/makesymlinks.sh`, which backups old conf files and symlinks the files here
+1. Executes `./setup/makesymlinks.sh`, which backs up old conf files and symlinks the files here
-2. (Optional) Executes `./setup/install-all.sh`, which in turns executes any scripts in `./installers`.
+2. (Optional) Executes `./setup/install-all.sh`, which in turn executes any scripts in `./installers`.
 Understandably, this is brittle.
 You may wish to inspect the scripts yourself to verify nothing malicious is happening, but the scripts are supposed to install *brew* (+utils), *vim* plugins, and *git*